topiaruss/nameko-chat/docs/index.rst

 Getting Started
 ---------------

-nameko-chat comprises a single `service` with three `entrypoints` and three `injections`.
+nameko-chat comprises a single `service` with three `entrypoints` and three `dependencies`.
 This tutorial will discuss how these components interact to make a functioning nameko application.

-We'll discuss the process of running a nameko application (its `lifecycles`) and each of the entrypoints and injections (collectivly "dependencies") in turn, and then bring them all together in a service.
+We'll discuss the process of running a nameko application (its `lifecycles`) and each of the entrypoints and dependencies in turn, and then bring them all together in a service.

-.. sidebar:: Entrypoints & Injections
+.. sidebar:: Definitions

-    Nameko is strongly orientated around Dependency Injection.
-Entrypoints and Injections are both types of dependencies.

     * Entrypoints are the hooks that trigger some work inside a service.
-    * Injections are the mechanisms by which a service writes state.
+    * Dependencies are used by services to communicate with external things.

-nameko-chat uses three entrypoints and three injections.
+nameko-chat uses three entrypoints and three dependencies.
 Before we go any further let's briefly describe them.

 Entrypoints:
     * `stdin`: Reads lines from ``sys.stdin`` and calls a service method with each line.
     * `once`: Calls a service method exactly once, when the application starts.
     * `handle_event`: Calls a service method every time a certain event is received from the AMQP broker.

-Injections:
+Dependencies:
     * `stdout`: Allows the service to write to ``sys.stdout``
     * `user`: Stores the current user's name
     * `event_dispatcher`: Allows the service to dispatch events to other services.